darkermango/darkermango/README.md

 ---

-# About ME
+# About Me
-- 🔭 I’m interested in unity and c#.
+- 🔭 I’m interested in Programming and UI/UX.

-- 🌱 I’m currently learning **Frontend Web development**

-- 👯 I’m looking to collaborate on **Game Jams**

-- 👨‍💻 Most of my projects are available at [github](https://github.com/cheaderthecoder)
+- 👨‍💻 Some of my projects are available at [github](https://github.com/cheaderthecoder)

 - 📫 You can reach me at [**itch.io**](https://cheader.itch.io), [**discord**](https://discord.com/users/853959508833730570)

-- ⚡ Fun fact: i made a discord bot inspiard by [TrustyBot](https://github.com/RyanFloresTT/TrustyBot/).
+- ⚡ Fun fact: i made a discord bot inspiard by [TrustyBot](https://github.com/RyanFloresTT/TrustyBot/), Called MangoBot

 - 🐧 Fun Quote: